When you take part in the Breakthrough Junior Challenge, you don’t just compete – you also play an important role in the judging process.

 During the Peer-to-Peer Review, each application will be reviewed by 5 other participants.
 Participants will review and score the video based on the four criteria.
 It’s important that each participant reviews the applications carefully and fairly.

-To complete your application and qualify for the prize, you will need to review and score at least five other applications by October 16th, 2016 at 11:59 pm PDT (California time).
+To complete your application and qualify for the prize, you will need to review and score at least five other applications by July 25, 2018 at 11:59 PM PDT (California time).
 You may be asked to review and score additional applications as well.
+You may review up to 20 videos a day with a maximum number of 100 reviews.

 Will I be notified when I have to start the Peer-to-Peer Review?